 B. Principal and Accessory Structures

+(1) All new principal and accessory structures shall be set back at least one hundred (100) feet, horizontal distance, from the normal high-water line of great ponds classified GPA and the waterways that flow between them.
+Unless a paved, public road is located between the proposed development and the protected resource, the following additional limitations shall apply:

+(i) the total of existing and new impervious area within 150 feet, horizontal distance, from the normal high-water line of these ponds and connecting waterways shall be no more than 1,000 square feet, and the maximum height of any structure within 150 feet shall be no more than 25 feet.

+(2) All new principal and accessory structures shall be set back at least seventy-five (75) feet, horizontal distance, from the normal high-water line of other water bodies, tributary streams, or the upland edge of a wetland.
+Unless a paved, public road is located between the proposed development and the protected resource, the following additional limitations shall apply:

+(i) the total of existing and new impervious area within 100 feet, horizontal distance, from the normal high-water line of these other resources shall be no more than 1,000 square feet, and the maximum height of any structure within 100 feet shall be no more than 25 feet; and

-(1) All new principal and accessory structures shall be set back at least one hundred (100) feet, horizontal distance, from the normal high-water line of great ponds classified GPA and rivers that flow to great ponds classified GPA, and seventy-five (75) feet, horizontal distance, from the normal high-water line of other water bodies, tributary streams, or the upland edge of a wetland, seventy-five (75) feet, horizontal distance, from the normal high-water line of other water bodies, tributary streams, or the upland edge of a wetlandexcept that in the General Development I District the setback from the normal high-water line shall be at least twenty five (25) feet, horizontal distance, and in the Commercial Fisheries/Maritime Activities District there shall be no minimum setback.
-In the Resource Protection District the setback requirement shall be 250 feet, horizontal distance, except for structures, roads, parking spaces or other regulated objects specifically allowed in that district in which case the setback requirements specified above shall apply.
+(ii) the total of existing and new impervious area within 150 feet, horizontal distance, from the normal high-water line of these other resources shall be no more than 2,000 square feet, and the maximum height of any structure between 100 feet and 150 feet shall be no more than 30 feet, provided any portion of those structures and other impervious surfaces located less than 100 feet from the normal high-water line of these other resources also meet the limits in Section 15.B (2)(i).

+(3) In the Commercial Fisheries/Maritime Activities District there shall be no minimum setback, and in the Resource Protection District the setback requirement shall be 250 feet, horizontal distance, except for structures, roads, parking spaces or other regulated objects specifically allowed in that district in which case the setback requirements specified above shall apply.

 NOTE: The Natural Resources Protection Act, 38 M.S.R.A. sections 480-A through 480-HH, requires the Department of Environmental Protection to designate areas of "significant wildlife habitat".